Key Takeaways: Should You Fix Your Mobility Scooter Yourself?

 Budget Constraints

 Budget constraints may also influence your decision.
 DIY repairs can be cost-effective for minor issues.
-However, if a problem requires specialised tools or expertise, professional repairs may be more economical in the long run, preventing further damage or safety hazards.
+However, if a problem requires specialised tools or expertise, professional maintenance may be more economical in the long run, preventing further damage or safety hazards.

 When to Seek Professional Help: